Percona-Lab/stormweaver/docs/lua-cpp-reference.md

 ### getenv

-Returns a the value of an environment variable, or a default.
+Returns the value of an environment variable, or a default.

 ```lua
 e = getenv("NAME", "default")